 Hence the name: the mental load.

-Our brain is overloaded with the mental to-do list of: buy tablets for dishwasher, do the laundry, put the bin out – the one for the plastic and not the paper!, – call the cleaner to change the day, check with nursery what kind of present we need to buy for the 10 kids, Oh and we need to bring the cat to the vet- sh@t that was supposed to be done two months ago…
+Our brain is overloaded with the mental to-do list of: buy tablets for dishwasher, do the laundry, put the bin out, call the cleaner to change the day, check with nursery what kind of present we need to buy for the 10 kids, oh and we need to bring the cat to the vet- sh@t that was supposed to be done two months ago…

 All this while our other half sits, observing us as if we were getting anxious, antsy and overworked over these little things; things they feel amount ultimately to nothing.